Coming from conda-project#

 Lockfiles#

-conda-project generated separate conda-lock.<env>.yml files using conda-lock. conda-workspaces generates a single conda.lock in rattler-lock v6 format that covers all environments and platforms:
+conda-project generated separate conda-lock.<env>.yml files using conda-lock. conda-workspaces generates a single conda.lock that uses a rattler-lock-derived schema and covers all environments and platforms:

 conda workspace lock # solve only, write conda.lock